exfriend/cloudfactory/README.md

 ![logo](docs/v1.png)

 CloudFactory is a nice and powerful library for building crawlers in PHP.
 It provides a simple, human readable API while keeping all power of cURL under the hood.
+Key feature of CloudFactory is Request Validation.
+When using proxies in multi-threaded environment you will often get lots of problems with timeouts, response spoofing, HTTP/proxy errors and invalid content.

+The goal of CloudFactory is to minimize the effort needed for 100% valid content delivery, and you can achieve that by using this library.

 ###Requirements